cs50nestm/cs50labs/dowhileloop/README.md

 {% next %}

 The condition here often seems counterintuitive.
 We want to accept a positive number, yet the Boolean expression checks for negative numbers and zero.
-However, the idea here is that we want to **repeat the prompt** when the **input is invalid**.
+However, the idea here is that we want to repeat the prompt when the input is invalid.
 And our input is invalid when `(positive_int <= 0)` is true.

 Note that we are declaring our variable, `positive_int`, outside of our loop.
 We do this because we want this variable to be available throughout our entire program.
 A variable declared inside of a loop is a temporary variable, and only available inside that loop.